 More information: (02) 9635 6924 or visit the Parramatta & District Historical Society.

 The oldest surviving European dwelling in Australia, once occupied by John and Elizabeth Macarthur and their children.
 Visitors can truly experience what life was like living at Elizabeth Farm.
-This house museum is open to the public to experience hands-on.
-Walk the grounds, sit in the drawing room chairs in front of the fire and explore the house as if it were your own.
+Following COVID safe restrictions, Elizabeth Farm has paused the hands-on interactive element of the site to become a ‘hands-off’ and ‘no touch’ museum.
+This includes removing all but the soapy washing activity for children and families.

 Location: 70 Alice Street Rosehill 2142